Does your DNA affect how you should eat and exercise?

 Although we are all humans with the same basic cell and body structure, we are all born with a completely unique set of genes.
 They determine what we look like, our hair, eye, skin colour, height etc. but more than that we are now beginning to understand how they continue to affect us; from everything to how our bodies react to our environment, to diet and exercise, and the likelihood of developing certain diseases.

 Genetics are not your destiny but they certainly determine your individual predispositions.
 Therefore, knowing what you have to work with from a genetic perspective can help us to optimize the way we look after our health and wellbeing via diet and exercise.
-There are a number of companies out there that now test your DNA profile in an easy home kit for as little as £99.
+It's now easier than ever to test your DNA from the comfort of your own home, and now for as little as £99!
 Here are some of the genes that they test for and what they mean for adjusting your lifestyle to achieve optimal wellness.